 Tone and Price

 There are different violin tones: darker, brighter, or somewhat neutral.
 Although the tone is believed to be very much subjective, there are some electric violins that are more “natural/ acoustic sounding” than others.
 Also, equalization and effects are an option, which may help you get the tone that you want.

 For the greatest satisfaction, we suggest that you have a baseline tone that pleases you as the player.
-Usually, as the electric violin’s price goes higher, its tone becomes more advanced, and more natural sounding.
+Usually, as the electric violin’s price goes higher, its tone becomes more advanced and more natural sounding.

 Model and Purpose

 Traditional violins are sold with different names.
 This is not just a way to have a nice nomenclature set for violins but rather a grouping technique.
 Electric violins, on the other hand, have different ‘groups’ too.
 Now, let’s examine each group one by one.

 Silent Practice Violins